Independent Research on Mutual Funds, Stocks & IPOs for Indian Investors

 2. Short-duration XIRR is misleading

-A 14% XIRR in a large-cap fund looks good — until you notice the Nifty 50 returned 16% over the same period.
-XIRR tells you your return; alpha (outperformance vs benchmark) is a separate calculation.
+A 14% XIRR in a large-cap fund looks good until you notice the Nifty 50 returned 16% over the same period.
+Your fund underperformed the passive alternative by 2 percentage points annually, a meaningful gap over a decade.
+XIRR tells you your absolute return.
+It doesn’t tell you whether you made the right fund choice.

 4. Missed SIP instalments affect XIRR

-If your SIP bounced for 2 months due to insufficient funds, and you don't exclude those dates from your cash flow table, your XIRR will be wrong.
-Only include dates when money actually left your account.
+If your SIP bounced for 2 months due to insufficient funds, and you don’t exclude those dates from your XIRR calculation, the result will be slightly off.
+Some mutual fund apps handle this automatically; others require manual input.
+When in doubt, use the actual transaction history from your account statement.

 5. XIRR assumes reinvestment at the same rate

-Here's what a ₹5,000/month SIP across different fund types would have yielded over 10 years (Jan 2014 – Jan 2024), based on representative category performance:
+Here’s what a Rs 5,000 per month SIP across different fund types would have yielded over 10 years:

 Fund type